1000c0/2022-computional-thinking/README.md

 # 📜 Lecture : Computional Thinking for Science and Engineering

+## with Python

 ## 🏫 Pukyong National University